 651-201-7784, tahami.danial@state.mn.us

-The Data Manager is responsible for data systems management for POST.
-The Data Manager ensures the smooth operation of the POST Salesforce application, the POST eLicense software platform and the Benchmark misconduct reporting system.
-He also provides project management, system integration, and support for vendor upgrades for Salesforce, the POST eLicense system and other POST software.
+The Data Manager is responsible for managing the POST Board’s digital data systems.
+The Data Manager ensures smooth operation of our Salesforce application, eLicense software platform and misconduct reporting system.
+He also provides project management, system integration, and technical support for vendor upgrades impacting Salesforce, the eLicense system and other POST Board software.

 Angie Rohow, Standards Coordinator Supervisor